millerjv/PkModeling/README.md

 * Timestamps for the timecourses (in milliseconds)

 # Visualization
-See the [MultiVolumeExplorer][] module in the 3D Slicer.
+See the [MultiVolumeExplorer](ttps://github.com/fedorov/MultiVolumeExplorer) module in the 3D Slicer.

-[MultiVolumeExplorere]: https://github.com/fedorov/MultiVolumeExplorer "MultiVolumeExplorer module for the 3D Slicer"

 # References
 [1]: Knopp MV, Giesel FL, Marcos H et al: Dynamic contrast-enhanced magnetic resonance imaging in oncology.
 Top Magn Reson Imaging, 2001; 12:301-308.